maljoras/FishTracker/README.md

 Make sure that the mexopencv directory is in the matlab path.
 This will compile and install the source code.

 #### Linux
-For compilation, one needs to specify the Matlab path and the path to mexpoencv (if available) and the path to FlycaptureSDK (if available) to compile with
+For compilation, one needs to specify the Matlab path and the path to mexopencv and the path to FlycaptureSDK (if available) to compile with
 ~~~~
 $ make  MATLABDIR=/my/path/to/MATLAB/ FLYCAPINCLUDEDIR=/usr/include/flycapture MEXOPENCVDIR=/mypath/to/mexopencv
 ~~~~